 Disasterpeace | Rich Vreeland

 Rich Vreeland, best known for his work under the moniker Disasterpeace, is the imaginative composer and independent artist behind dynamic feature films, such as David Robert Mitchell’s psychological thriller, It Follows and modern noir fever dream, Under The Silver Lake, as well as J.C.
 Chandon’s high-octane heist drama, Triple Frontier.
-An aficionado of chiptune and computer-driven music production, Rich has cultivated intricate musical worlds for numerous popular video games including Fez, Hyper Light Drifter, Mini Metro, Reigns, KRUNCH, Bonk: Brink of Extinction, and Monsters Ate My Birthday Cake.
+An aficionado of chiptune and computer-driven music production, Rich has cultivated distinctive musical worlds for numerous popular video games including Fez, Hyper Light Drifter, Mini Metro, Reigns, KRUNCH, Bonk: Brink of Extinction, and Monsters Ate My Birthday Cake.
 In our intriguing conversation, Rich shares about the introspective process of refinement that underpins his novel creations and the ‘wanted’ ad that served as the catalyst for his career.

 Growing up in Staten Island, what were the defining records of your childhood?